Low-carbon materials are getting a huge boost in this federal $3.4 billion building plan

 Projects range from remote outposts to heavily trafficked commercial corridors.
 One is a new $200 million commercial port of entry in Douglas, Arizona, meant to redirect truck traffic from an existing border entry point that brings traffic directly into the center of the city.
 To the north, $187 million will be spent to upgrade the border crossing in remote Alcan, Alaska, bordering the Canadian Yukon territory—a facility that’s now more than 50 years old.

 The border-crossing projects are part of a broader effort launched by the Biden administration to encourage the use of low-carbon building materials in federal projects.
-The White House recently announced the establishment of a Buy Clean Task Force to promote more use of these lower-carbon materials in the projects funded by the $1 trillion infrastructure bill.
+The White House recently announced the establishment of a Buy Clean Task Force to promote more use of lower-carbon materials in the projects funded by the $1 trillion infrastructure bill.

-“The president wants to use the power of the purse to incentivize good choices,” Landrieu says.
+“The president wants to use the power of the purse to incentivize good choices,” Landrieu said.

 It’s also a way to spur the production of these materials.
 Though the cost of the border-crossing projects represents just a fraction of the massive infrastructure plan, with the GSA overseeing the spending of billions in projects each year, the federal government can be a major customer for companies producing novel materials.
-Carnahan says the priority will be sourcing from domestic companies as a way to increase that production.
+Carnahan said the priority will be sourcing from domestic companies as a way to increase that production.

-“We think this is a really unusual opportunity to be able to highlight those kind of American companies that are being innovative, and particularly when they’re things that are helping the environment at the same time,” she says.
+“We think this is a really unusual opportunity to be able to highlight those kind of American companies that are being innovative, and particularly when they’re things that are helping the environment at the same time,” she said.
 “A lot of this stuff in my mind is at least a triple win, where we’re creating good jobs, we are helping our border security, and we’re helping the environment.”

 The border projects may be just the start.
-Carnahan says these projects are seen as proving grounds for the new low-carbon materials, and could lead to their adoption in even more major federal construction projects.
+Carnahan said these projects are seen as proving grounds for the new low-carbon materials, and could lead to their adoption in even more major federal construction projects.

-“The technologies have changed so dramatically in the last 10 or 15 years,” she says.
+“The technologies have changed so dramatically in the last 10 or 15 years,” she said.
 “This is an opportunity to really drive domestic industry in a new direction by using the purchasing power of the government.”